 CR1: Please revise Section C to specify the particular benefits that the project would provide to the marginalized and vulnerable groups and indigenous communities. climate services, financial services, government schemes/insurance and resilient agriculture practices, seeds/planting material with requisite know-how; (ii) Increased participation in decision making, preparing household/village adaptation plans, awareness of ecosystem approaches, understanding the availability of adaptation options and having an enhanced ability to select from these; (iii) Greater access to assets, water, forest and agricultural produce, as well as non-farm produce through enhanced incomes; and (iv) Integrated farming systems, alternate livelihoods and improved access to market linkages, all of which will result in increased incomes.
 The above as well as additional text to clarify the particular benefits that the project would provide to the marginalized and vulnerable groups and indigenous communities has been added to the Full Proposal (FP) on pages 32-35.
 5. Is the project / programme cost- effective and does the regional approach support cost- effectiveness?
 Most likely.
-The proposal provides an explanation of the selected approach as well as arguments for cost- effectiveness of the regional approach and demonstrates cost- effectiveness from a sustainability CR2: An additional table has been developed to respond to this request, which has been added to the FP on pages 37-39.
+The proposal provides an explanation of the selected approach as well as arguments for costeffectiveness of the regional approach and demonstrates costeffectiveness from a sustainability CR2: An additional table has been developed to respond to this request, which has been added to the FP on pages 37-39.
 Table 4 contains additional information about the cost effectiveness of the proposed adaptation solutions as set out in this proposal compared to that of point of view.
-It provides references alternative adaptation solutions that for cost effectiveness and economic rationale for enhanced climate services and the concrete adaptation actions through global and regional studies.
-Based on the description of the project activities, the community- based approach, and the current and forecast situation, it is reasonable to assume that the project will be cost effective overall. were considered, that could have taken place to help adapt and build resilience in the same sector, geographic regions, and communities.
-It was not possible at this stage to provide additional quantification - the FP does already contain some quantified estimates in pages 36-37.
-However, the proposal lacks a clear description of and comparison with alternative options to the proposed One example is provided in this response sheet - see below.
-Please see pages 37-39 of the FP. measures, to allow for a good assessment of the project's cost effectiveness.
-Example 1: The proposed approach is participatory and will build the capacity of communities to implement their own adaptation CR2: Please include a comparison of cost-effectiveness of the selected approach and measures to well-described other possible interventions that could have taken place to help adapt and build resilience in the same sector, geographic region, and/or community; with quantitative estimates where feasible.
-Please consider presenting this information in a comparative table. solutions, supported by the project.
-The solutions are also design in a participatory manner for specific contexts, which will bring ownership among the communities and sustainability.
-Building the capacities of communities in developing climate-risk informed adaptation plans saves losses and damages on multiple counts.
-These include the costs of sowing and re-sowing due to delayed rains, as well as decisions regarding application of inputs such as water, fertilizers and pesticides.
-This approach also leads to reduced input costs, and less time needed for harvesting and storage/
+It provides references for cost effectiveness and economic rationale for enhanced climate services and the concrete adaptation actions through global and regional studies.
+Based on the description of the project activities, the community-based approach, and the current and forecast situation, it is reasonable to assume that the project will be cost effective overall.

+However, the proposal lacks a clear description of and comparison with alternative options to the proposed measures, to allow for a good assessment of the project's cost effectiveness.

+CR2: Please include a comparison of cost-effectiveness of the selected approach and measures to well-described other possible interventions that could have taken place to help adapt and build resilience in the same sector, geographic region, and/or community; with quantitative estimates where feasible.
+Please consider presenting this information in a comparative table.